hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/Report.md

-# Analysis of Strokes Gained and Club Head Speed on the PGA Tour
+# Analysis of Strokes Gained and Club Head Speed in Pro Golf
 _Author: Hunter Henninger_

 ## Introduction: